vamsaty/Big-Integer-arithmetic/README.md

 The array is used to store the big integer, and its length is stored.

 # Operations/Functions
+These are the functions used in the library.

 # intal_create(...)
 takes a string(const char*) as parameter.
 And creates a big integer with that value, removing all the preceding zeros.